Funding & Acknowledgements

 Percent Cover Trend Analysis for Apalachicola National Estuarine Research Reserve

-Star grass Insufficient data to calculate trend - - - -
+Star grass Insufficient data - - - -

-Widgeon grass Insufficient data to calculate trend - - - -
+Widgeon grass Insufficient data - - - -

-Manatee grass Insufficient data to calculate trend - - - -
+Manatee grass Insufficient data - - - -

 SAV Water Column Analysis